How to Get Temporary Car and Campervan Insurance for Backpackers

-There are three types of vehicle insurance you can get:
+There are three types of vehicle insurance you can get in New Zealand:

 - Comprehensive covers the cost of damages to your own vehicle, as well as damages to any other vehicle involved.